Appleseed/learn/docs/Portal/developer/index.rst

 Overview
 --------

-Appleseed can run C# modules.
-Here how to develop a simple module and deploy it into appleseed.
+Appleseed Portal uses .NET modules to extend functionality.
+Below is how to develop a simple C# module and deploy it into appleseed portal.

 Development